Toil & Trouble: A Tai & Trey Story

 Trey looked up.
 “Hey.”

 His eyes were almost supernaturally blue in the sterile unflinching light, but also tight.
-His black hair was neatly combed, however, his expression alert.
-I saw a toothbrush next to a Styrofoam cup on the bedside table, wet towels in the wash basin.
-His suit jacket was draped on a folding chair in the corner, wrinkled, blood on the cuff.
+His hair was neatly combed, however, his expression calm and alert.
+I saw a toothbrush next to a Styrofoam cup on the bedside table, wet towels in a wash basin.
+A black suit jacket was draped on a folding chair in the corner, bloodstains darkening the ripped and shredded left cuff.

 “Did you bring my phone?” he said.